Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 Working with fence diagrams
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Fence diagrams have the same user interface as layered ugrid files.
+Fence diagrams have the same user interface as layered UGRID files.
 They
-have the same layers as the original layered ugrid they cut through, and
+have the same layers as the original layered UGRID they cut through, and
 the same datasets.
 Their legend can be set per-layer or for the whole
-fence diagram in the same way as we do for layered ugrids.
+fence diagram in the same way as we do for layered UGRIDs.

 Working with IPF files
 ----------------------

-To visualize an IPF file, open the data menu and click on “open overlay
+To visualize an IPF file, open the data menu and click on *open overlay
-file”.
+file*.
 An open file dialog appears.
 Select an IPF file.
 As with grids,
 the filename is then displayed in the explorer bar, but the IPF file is
 not yet rendered.
 To render it, select the IPF’s row in the explorer bar
 and hit the |image7| button.